SujalParajuli-gif/Real-Time-ChatApp-MERN/README.md

-# MERN Stack Chat Application
+# MERN Stack Chat Web-Based Application

-**MERN Stack Chat Application** is a real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Socket.IO for live messaging.
+**MERN Stack Chat Web-Application** is a real-time chat web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Socket.IO for live messaging.
 The project focuses on implementing a CRUD system for users with authentication and authorization, emitting real-time events, and displaying chat history in a modern, responsive UI.

 ---